There is a starter set that gives you everything you need to make ice cream, sorbets, and fruit ice cream »To the starter set«

 The remaining 692 g was then made up of fruits, water, etc.

-In general, a light and storage protected from direct heat is sufficient, even after opening!
-An exception here is the cremosa paste.
-These should always be stored in the fridge.
-After opening, the pastes & Variegatos can be kept for several months if stored correctly, similar to honey or Nutella.
+Generally, storage away from light and direct heat is sufficient, even after opening!
+However, there is an exception for Cremosa paste.
+This should always be stored in the refrigerator.
+After opening, the pastes & VariegatoIf stored correctly, it will last for several months, similar to honey or Nutella.

-You put some ice in the ice bucket, then you distribute something Variegato and then ice again.
-If you like, you can swirl it around with a spoon.
-Here you can find a video about it: video instructions Variegato swirl in
+To do this, put a layer of ice in the ice container, then spread a layer Variegato and then ice cream again.
+If you like, you can lightly swirl the layers with a spoon.
+Here's a video on how to do it: video instructions Variegato swirl in

-In Perfecto we don't use chemicals!
-They are completely normal ingredients that are no longer processed like normal table sugar.
-The ingredients may sound special, but they aren't.
-Eg dextrose and glucose both grape sugar variants or skimmed milk powder just dried milk.
-Then there's inulin, a natural fiber derived from chicory.
-The binding agents locust bean gum, guar gum, tara gum and pectin are all all natural too.
-In the sugar free Perfecto-X varieties contain xylitol and erythritol.
-Of course, they sound very special, but these substances are also present in small quantities in almost every fruit.
-These sugar substitutes belong to the sugar alcohol family and have no or significantly fewer calories than sugar.
-They are obtained from corn or birches.
+In Perfecto We don't use any chemicals!
+They are completely normal ingredients that are no more processed than regular household sugar.
+The ingredients may sound strange, but they aren't.
+For example, dextrose and glucose are simply grape sugar variants, and skimmed milk powder is simply dried milk.
+Then there is inulin, a natural fiber derived from chicory.
+The binding agents locust bean gum, guar gum, tara gum, and pectin are also all completely natural.
+In the sugar-free Perfecto-X varieties contain xylitol and erythritol.
+These two sugar substitutes may sound very specific, but they are also present in small amounts in almost every fruit.
+These sugar substitutes belong to the family of sugar alcohols and have no or significantly fewer calories than sugar.
+They are derived from corn or birch.

 Here again the ingredients are listed in detail: